neos/flow-development-collection/Neos.Flow/Resources/Private/Installer/Distribution/Essentials/Upgrading.rst

 Upgrading instructions
 ======================

-This file contains instructions for upgrading your Flow 4.2 based applications to Neos Flow 4.3
+This file contains instructions for upgrading your Flow 4.3 based applications to Neos Flow 5.0

 What has changed
 ----------------

-- The Flow-routing is improved and now allows the definition of RoutingParameters via HTTP-components.

-- Flow now allows bypassing the custom class loader for performance.

-- The log-package was extracted from Flow to become a separate independent composer-package neos/flow-log.

 For further details see the ReleaseNotes and ChangeLogs.